thelinuxhobbyist/studiolin/content/linux-in-community.md

 description: "Discover the vibrant community driving Linux innovation, adoption trends, and the transformative power of open-source collaboration."
 type: "pillar"
 category_name: "Community & Open Source"
+summary: "The Linux community is its greatest strength.
+From individual contributors to massive collaborative projects, Linux thrives because of people who believe in open-source principles and shared innovation.
+This community continues to drive Linux forward and transform technology globally."
 featured_articles:
   - title: "The Modern Role of Open-Source Software in Technology"
     url: "/posts/open-source-software-modern-tech-role/"